lexejs/Scripts/README.md

 - Branch verification is limited to the 300 most recent commits
 - Cherry-pick detection relies on commit message matching
 - Work item links must be properly configured in Azure DevOps

+## Deployment

+This project is deployed using GitHub Pages.
+To deploy your own instance:

+1. Fork this repository
+2. Go to your repository settings
+3. Navigate to "Pages" in the sidebar
+4. Select the branch you want to deploy (usually `main` or `master`)
+5. Save the settings

+Your site will be available at `https://lexejs.github.io/Scripts/`

 ## License